The director behind the hit documentary "Siblings are forever" is extending an invitation to US descendants of Norwegian immigrants.

 Norway is large.
 Far larger than most people realise.
 We recommend focusing on one region at a time, and coming back to see the rest later.
 If you only plan one trip to Norway, take your time as you travel; make the journey itself your destination.

 Spend your holiday working on an eco-friendly farm in Norway, where you will get new knowledge about organic production and make some new friends.
-WWOOF-organiser Mette Pauline Strand explains.
+Mette Pauline Strand talks about WWOOF Norway.

 Back to top